Gustav Klimt: Golden phase and critical success

 In 1905, Klimt painted The Three Ages of Woman, depicting the cycle of life.
 He created a painted portrait of Margarete Wittgenstein, Ludwig Wittgenstein's sister, on the occasion of her marriage.
 Then, between 1907 and 1909, Klimt painted five canvases of society women wrapped in fur.
-His apparent love of costume is expressed in the many photographs of Flöge modeling clothing he had designed.
+His apparent love of costume is expressed in the many photographs of Flöge modelling clothing he had designed.

 As he worked and relaxed in his home, Klimt normally wore sandals and a long robe with no undergarments.
 His simple life was somewhat cloistered, devoted to his art, family, and little else except the Secessionist Movement from which he and many colleagues eventually resigned.
-He avoided café society and seldom socialized with other artists.
+He avoided café society and seldom socialised with other artists.
 Klimt's fame usually brought patrons to his door and he could afford to be highly selective.
 His painting method was very deliberate and painstaking at times and he required lengthy sittings by his subjects.
 Although very active sexually, he kept his affairs discreet and he avoided personal scandal.

+The artist cultivated close relationships with some of his clients, who were primarily from the assimilated Jewish Viennese Haute bourgeoisie.
+He cultivated intimate relationships, especially with his models from upper-class circles.
+He was considered progressive for his time, because he allowed women an active role in sexuality.

 Klimt wrote little about his vision or his methods.
 He wrote mostly postcards to Flöge and kept no diary.
 In a rare writing called "Commentary on a non-existent self-portrait", he states "I have never painted a self-portrait.
 I am less interested in myself as a subject for a painting than I am in other people, above all women...
 There is nothing special about me.
 I am a painter who paints day after day from morning to night ...
 Whoever wants to know something about me ... ought to look carefully at my pictures."